top of page

 • You will be able to…

-1. identify key concepts in intimacy through contemporary sociological theories of identity, gender, and sexuality.
+1. Identify key concepts in understanding intimacy using contemporary sociological and political theories of identity, gender and sexuality.

-2. achieve a critical understanding of the issues of intimacy in your everyday life, from learning to examine the interplay (a) between the self and society, i.e. how social, economic, political, and cultural forces shape our intimate choices and decisions; (b) between private and public, i.e. how our most private decisions are bound to public institutions such as the state, law, media, and medicine.
+2. Demonstrate critical understanding of the complexity of issues of intimacy in their everyday lives through examination of the interplay between the self and society, i.e. how social, economic, political and cultural forces shape our intimate choices and decisions; and between private and public, i.e. how our most private decisions are bound up with public institutions such as the state, the law, the media, and medicine.

-3. express an appreciation for the distinctiveness and inter-relatedness of our own and other intimate cultures, as well as demonstrate cultural sensitivity towards people from different cultures.
+3. Express an appreciation of the distinctiveness and inter-relatedness of their own and other intimate cultures and demonstrate a cultural sensitivity with people of diverse cultures.

 • Tasks